let’s make something together

 Final Thoughts

-If those involved in building the metaverse can come together to establish a series of identity standards that can be broadly adhered to, it could bring about an integration of digital and real-world identities that will eventually blur the lines between the two.
+If those involved in building the metaverse can come together to establish a series of identity standards that can be broadly adhered to, the metaverse can bring about an integration of digital and real-world identities that will eventually blur the lines between the two.
 Once this is achieved, people will be able to fully explore the boundaries of their digital identity in the metaverse and express themselves in ways that are not possible in the real world.
 It truly is an exciting prospect for the future of technology.

 Rafał Siejca

 Rafal was a true early adopter of virtual reality and has a deep passion for the subject.
 He bought his first VR device more than two decades ago, was the first Oculus PL backer on Kickstarter, and has become one of the most prominent experts on VR and XR technologies in his home country of Poland.
 His personal interest has extended into his corporate life as well, where he worked as an IT Manager for PZU Group and an Expert at Bank Millennium before moving into the world of corporate VR, where he has amassed a decade of hands-on experience designing VR solutions.
-He is also a true metaverse fanatic who has put his heart and soul into building Mazer World with the help of his talented team of developers, achieving magnificent results.
+He is also a true metaverse fanatic who has put his heart and soul into building Mazer Space with the help of his talented team of developers, achieving magnificent results.
 As CEO and CTO, he ensures that each project is delivered on time to the highest possible standard.